30 Most Effective Bible Verses About Hunting

 This verse acknowledges that even predatory animals like lions depend on God for their sustenance.
 It highlights God’s provision and control over all creatures.

-READ ALSO 30 Effective Bible Verses For Your Son
+READ ALSO 30 Beautiful Bible Verses About God's Creation

 24. Proverbs 6:5